itaisinai/track-lab/README.md

 Provider credentials are optional for local wiring, but real enrichment quality depends on them.
+`OPENAI_API_KEY` enables the AI-backed chat assistant, ambiguous EDM planning, metadata synthesis, and remix judging.
+Without it, deterministic wiring can still run locally, but AI-backed paths will be unavailable or degraded.
 Beatport currently uses public web search only and may be blocked by Cloudflare.
 SoundCloud remix discovery can use SoundCloud's public search fallback directly.
 `SEARXNG_SEARCH_URL` is optional and can provide another free search source.